Delta Air Lines Flight 723

-Delta Air Lines Flight 723 was a flight operated by a McDonnell Douglas DC-9 twin-engine jetliner, operating as a scheduled domestic passenger flight from Burlington, Vermont, to Logan International Airport in Boston, Massachusetts, with an intermediate stop in Manchester, New Hampshire.
+Delta Air Lines Flight 723 was a scheduled domestic passenger flight operated by a McDonnell Douglas DC-9 twin-engine jetliner, from Burlington, Vermont, to Logan International Airport in Boston, Massachusetts, with an intermediate stop in Manchester, New Hampshire.
 On July 31, 1973, at 11:08 a.m., while on an instrument landing system (ILS) instrument approach into Logan in low clouds and fog, the aircraft descended below the glidepath, struck a seawall, and crashed.
-All 89 of the occupants aboard were killed, including an initial survivor who died more than four months after the crash.
+All 89 of the occupants aboard were killed, including an initial survivor who died months after the crash—in the official report, that person was listed as a survivor with critical injuries, due to length of time between the accident and when he died.

 Background

 Aircraft

-The DC-9-31, registration serial number 47075, was manufactured in September 1967 and had 14,639 flight hours at the time of the accident.
-The jetliner was one of the aircraft that Delta Air Lines acquired in their 1972 merger with Northeast Airlines, to whom the aircraft was originally delivered.
+The aircraft involved was a McDonnell Douglas DC-9-31, registration with serial number 47075.
+It had a manufactured date of September 25, 1967, and was originally delivered to Northeast Airlines; it was later transferred to Delta Air Lines after the two companies merged.
+In total, it had logged 14,639.7 flight hours at the time of the accident.

-Aircraft
+Crew

-The flight crew consisted of Captain John Streil (49) and First Officer Sidney Burrill (31).
-Captain Streil, a highly experienced pilot, had accumulated roughly 14,800 flight hours throughout his flying career.
-He had 17 years of experience as pilot-in-command and had been flying DC-9s since 1970, with 1,457 hours logged in them.
-First Officer Burrill was also an experienced airman, with just under 7,000 flight hours, including more than 200 hours on the DC-9.
-Occupying the cockpit jumpseat was a third pilot, Joseph Burrell (52), who was in training and was not yet qualified on the DC-9.
+In command was 49-year-old Captain John N. Streil.
+He had logged around 14,840 hours of flying time, 1,457 of which were logged on the DC-9.
+He had 17 years of experience as pilot-in-command and had been flying DC-9s since 1970.

+His co-pilot was 31-year-old First Officer Sidney W. Burrill.
+He had logged 6,994 hours of flying time, 217 hours of which were logged on the DC-9.
+Occupying the jump seat was a third pilot, 52-year-old Joseph E. Burrell, who was in training and was not yet qualified on the DC-9.